 Kevin Hart is stepping down from hosting the Oscars after homophobic tweets surfaced on Thursday.

 The tweets, between 2009 and 2011, included derogatory language referring to gay people and made disparaging comments about sexuality.
-Some of the tweets have since been deleted.

-"I have made the choice to step down from hosting this year's Oscar's," Hart, who is currently performing in Sydney, Australia, said via Twitter.
+"I have made the choice to step down from hosting this year's Oscar's," Hart, who is currently performing in Sydney, Australia, announced late Sunday on Twitter.
 "This is because I do not want to be a distraction on a night that should be celebrated by so many amazing talented artists.
 I sincerely apologize to the LGBTQ community for my insensitive words from my past.
 I'm sorry that I hurt people...
 I am evolving and want to continue to do so.
 My goal is to bring people together not tear us apart.
 Much love & appreciation to the Academy.
 I hope we can meet again."